jaso-public/cs764-sorter/README.md

 - -d: enables the user to determine the file that the SSD's staged records will be read/written to.
 Its default value is ssd.staging.
 - -h: enables the user to determine the file that the HDD's staged records will be read/written to.
 Its default value is hdd.staging.
 - -s: enables the user to determine the record size of the generated records.
 Its default value if 128.
+- -v: enables the user to see additional information/statistics from the sort logic in the terminal.
+Such information includes statistics from the IODevice class' methods.
+To utilize this flag, just include the flag within the programs execution without any value.
 - -x: enables the user to determine the cache size.
 Its default value is 1MB.
 - -y: enables the user to determine the memory size.
 Its default value is 100MB.
 - -z: enables the user to determine the SSD size.
 Its default value is 10GB.